 - Since S-Docs runs on the Salesforce platform, it is subject to Salesforce governor limits.
 To help prevent reaching those limits, we suggest batch document creation is limited to 50 records per invocation.
 You can generate many more documents, but you should group them into batches of 50 or less records per invocation.

 We’re excited about this feature and welcome your questions, suggestions and feedback.

 S-Docs REST API

-The S-Docs API method (CreateSDocSync) can be called from within a salesforce trigger or an APEX class.
-It needs to be proceeded by the namespace “SDOC.” and the class name “SDBatch”.
+The S-Docs API method (CreateSDocSync) can be called from within a Salesforce trigger or an APEX class.
+It needs to be preceded by the namespace “SDOC.” and the class name “SDBatch”.
 The method can be called with 2 or 3 parameters depending on the use case.